 - ½ teaspoon vanilla extract (optional)

 - Add the frozen raspberries and maple syrup to a small saucepan over low heat and cook uncovered until the raspberries start to break down and release their juices (about 5 minutes).
-I like to use a potato masher to help things along and get it nice and smooth.
+I like to use a potato masher to smash the raspberries and get it nice and smooth.

 - Transfer to a small glass jar and let cool completely in the refrigerator.
 The jam will continue to thicken overnight in the refrigerator.
 Enjoy after it has chilled for at least 6 hours (overnight is ideal).